Knowsley Safari Park - 2011

 A meerkat is a small mongoose found in Southern Africa.
 They are eusocial, and form packs of two to 30 individuals each that occupy home ranges.They use a broad variety of calls to communicate among one another for different purposes.
 The image has the typical looking up for predators, pose but I liked the one dosing off in the background.

 A couple of textures and and overlay which create mood and emotion.
-The background also adds a more environmental feel to the image.
-Layer 29 in total.
+The background also adds a more natural environmental feel to the image.
+Layer 29 in 4 groups in total.